Calvados: Double and single distillation

 The usual arguments for and against the two processes are that the former process gives the spirit complexity and renders it suitable for longer aging, whilst the latter process gives the calvados a fresh and clean apple flavour but with less complexity.
-In fact, a growing belief indicates a well-operated column still can produce as complex and "age-able" calvados as double distillation.
+A growing belief indicates that a well-operated column still can produce as complex and "age-able" calvados as double distillation.

 Producing regions and legal definitions

 Like many French wines, calvados is governed by appellation contrôlée regulations.
 The three appellations for calvados are: